jarjayes2005/jarjayes2005.github.io/_posts/2022-02-18-Creative-writing-portfolio.md

 # Recipe: Beer risotto

 **Disclaimer: this recipe was written by myself several years ago when my German proficiency was still not as strong, and the grammar is therefore by no means flawless!
-I however decided to upload the original creation here to preserve authenticity :)**
+I however decided to upload the original creation here simply to preserve its authenticity :)**

 ![Beer risotto](https://raw.githubusercontent.com/jarjayes2005/jarjayes2005.github.io/main/recipe-risotto.jpg "Yummy beer risotto!")